 4. Managing Screen Time:

-After investing in devices for each student or shared devices in a classroom, teachers, parents and schools have been trying to balance how their children use these devices.
-It is essential to find a happy medium between a child’s offline and online time, as they also need to play outdoors, interact with real people, navigate the world around them as well as use digital devices to learn important digital skills like communication, learning, collaboration and planning.
-This happy medium can be found by asking if the use of the device is appropriate, meaningful and empowering.
+After investing in devices for each student or shared instruments in a classroom, teachers, parents, and schools have been trying to balance how their children use these devices.
+It is essential to find a happy medium between a child’s offline and online time.
+Children still need to play outdoors, interact with real people, and navigate the world around them.
+However, using technology is also key to learn digital skills like communication, learning collaboration, and planning.
+Teachers can find this happy medium by asking if the use of the device is appropriate, meaningful, and empowering.
 Here’s a handy set of strategies by Common Sense Media to help you manage your students’ screen time effectively.

 5. Maker Education:

 We’ve seen Makerspaces or plans of creating one emerge at almost all the schools we work with.
-Some schools are creating special spaces for Maker Education, while others are modifying their Libraries, Art Rooms or Science Labs to include a Makerspace.
+There are some schools creating unique spaces for Maker Education, while others modify their Libraries, Art Rooms, or Science Labs to include a Makerspace.

-Maker Education allows students to develop a wide range of knowledge and skills and the opportunity to innovate, create real-world applications for classroom concepts and to learn from failure.
+Maker Education allows students to develop a wide range of knowledge and skills and the opportunity to innovate, create real-world applications for classroom concepts, and learn from failure.

-Planning on starting your own Makerspace?
-Here are 5 things we learned from running our own.
+Are you planning on starting your Makerspace?
+Here are five things we learned from running our own.